YeonSphere/Nexus/docs/CONTRIBUTING.md

 ## Questions?

 If you have any questions or need further clarification, please don't hesitate to ask in the GitHub issues or reach out to the maintainers.

+## Staying Updated

+- Regularly sync your fork with the main repository to stay up-to-date
+- Subscribe to the repository to receive notifications about important updates

+## Documentation

+- Update relevant documentation when making changes
+- Write clear and concise commit messages
+- Consider adding or updating examples in the documentation

+## Performance Considerations

+- Be mindful of performance implications when making changes
+- Profile your code if you're working on performance-sensitive areas

+## Security

+- Be aware of potential security implications in your changes
+- Report any security vulnerabilities privately to the maintainers

+Thank you for contributing to Nexus Browser!